-- (1) A person who requires a protection order may, in the prescribed form and manner, make an application to the court. - (2) An application referred to in subsection (1) must be accompanied by an affidavit deposed to by the applicant and which affidavit must state - - (a) the facts on which the application is based; - (b) the nature of the order applied for; and - (c) the police station where any breach of the protection order is most likely to be reported. - (3) An application made under subsection (1) may be accompanied by supporting affidavits deposed to by persons who have knowledge of the matter. - (4) The clerk of the court, or a prosecutor assigned to the court concerned, must inform an applicant who approaches him or her for the purpose of making an application of the relief available under this Part and must assist the applicant to prepare the application. - (5) If it is the wish of the complainant, his or her physical address may be omitted from the application, in which case the court may not make an order forbidding the respondent to enter the complainant's residence. - (6) The application prepared under subsection (1), and supporting affidavits, if any, must, in the prescribed form and manner and during the prescribed times, be lodged with the clerk of the court who must, as soon as is reasonably possible, submit the documents to the court. - (7) Any person who intentionally gives false information in respect of an application for a protection order commits an offence and is liable on conviction to a fine which does not exceed N\$4000 or imprisonment for a period which does not exceed one year, or to both the fine and imprisonment.
+- (1) A person who requires a protection order may, in the prescribed form and manner, make an application to the court. - (2) An application referred to in subsection (1) must be accompanied by an affidavit deposed to by the applicant and which affidavit must state - - (a) the facts on which the application is based; - (b) the nature of the order applied for; and - (c) the police station where any breach of the protection order is most likely to be reported. - (3) An application made under subsection (1) may be accompanied by supporting affidavits deposed to by persons who have knowledge of the matter.

+- (4) The clerk of the court, or a prosecutor assigned to the court concerned, must inform an applicant who approaches him or her for the purpose of making an application of the relief available under this Part and must assist the applicant to prepare the application. - (5) If it is the wish of the complainant, his or her physical address may be omitted from the application, in which case the court may not make an order forbidding the respondent to enter the complainant's residence. - (6) The application prepared under subsection (1), and supporting affidavits, if any, must, in the prescribed form and manner and during the prescribed times, be lodged with the clerk of the court who must, as soon as is reasonably possible, submit the documents to the court. - (6A) If an application for a protection order is submitted to the clerk of the court but the application appears to be abandoned by the applicant or the complainant, as the case may be, before a decision is made on an interim protection order or before an enquiry is held in terms of section 12, the clerk of the court, immediately upon becoming aware that the application appears to be abandoned - - (a) must in the prescribed manner contact - - (i) the station commander of the relevant police station; - (ii) a social worker; or - (iii) both the station commander and social worker; and - (b) may in the prescribed manner contact the applicant or the complainant, for the purposes of investigating whether the applicant or the complainant is safe and establishing whether the complainant or applicant is being threatened, coerced or unduly pressured to abandon the application.